mrhhyu/tensorflow_fedora/README.md

     print("time with GPU: "+str(round((time_passed/60),3)))
 ```
 In my machine with Intel i9-9900K CPU (3.60GHz), 128 GB RAM, and TITAN RTX GPU, "time with CPU: 25.827" and "time with GPU: 2.054".

+## When Kernel update affects the driver

+During installation process of a new kernel, DKMS is uninstalled; then, it is built and installed again.
+However, when the installed nvidia driver is **not compatible** with the new kernel, DKMS is uninstalled and will not be installed again; you cannot login via new installed kernel.
+In this case,
+1. Login via an already installed old kernel
+2. Uninstall the new kernel
+3. Install the nvidia driver compatible with the new kernel
+4. Install the new kernel again

+Now, TensorFlow-gpu is usable and no extra setting is required.

 ENJOY!